vitkarpov/abFix/README.md

 - That's it.

-You can redifine classes' names passes you options.
+You can redifine classes' names passes your options.

 Default options: